Burkan-2: Design

+those of the Iranian Qiam-1 short-range ballistic missile."

 The shape of the warhead is a "baby-bottle" design, which can shift the center of gravity and center of pressure to compensate for changes in payload weight from cone-shaped warheads; can increase drag, increasing stability during reentry (at the expense of range), and potentially increase accuracy; and can increase the terminal velocity of the warhead, making it harder to intercept.
 Similarly shaped warheads are used on Iran's Shahab-3 and Qiam 1 missiles.

+The Burkhan-2H have an estimated range of 1000 km.
+In order to extend the range of the Qiam-1 missile it was based on, the Houthis decreased the weight of the warhead from 750 kg to about 250 kg.